eurecom-asp/malacopula/README.md

 ## Third-party Troubleshooting

-Below are some common issues you might encounter when using this repository, along with their solutions.
+Below are some common issues you might encounter when using this repository.

 #### 1. Issue: `SpeechBrain.inference` not found